WRIN: History

 WRIN featured "Compu Weather" reports four times every hour.
 Since Rensselaer is in "tornado alley" local sponsors lined up to advertise on this important feature.

 The station also aired a two-hour daily talk show "Sound Off" that Bob Becker hosted, featuring listener phone calls, many local issues and very conservative politics.
 Hosting Sound Off eventually led politically conservative Bob Becker to a sponsored journey to Viet Nam.

 WRIN also featured Trading Post and Harry Martin's Rural Radio Network.

-Saturdays featured American Top 40 in the morning, the Texaco Metropolitan Opera radio broadcasts, Chicago Symphony Orchestra, Notre Dame football, Chicago Cubs and Bears games, Bob Gaskin's Saturday afternoon Gospel Music program, and featured 1940-1970's middle-of-the-road music during the week.
+Saturdays featured American Top 40 in the morning, the Texaco Metropolitan Opera radio broadcasts, Chicago Symphony Orchestra, Notre Dame football, Chicago Cubs and Bears games, Bob Gaskin's Saturday afternoon Gospel Music program, and featured middle-of-the-road music during the week.

 Sundays were mostly devoted to religious programming sign-on to sign off.
 The exception was the late morning Chet Gulinski Polka Show.
 WRIN featured many local ministers and national religious programs like Words of Hope, Jimmy Swaggart, Kenneth Copeland, The PTL Club, the 700 Club, and The Lutheran Hour.
 Local Sunday programs included First Baptist Church with Cal Eastwood, Bethany Calls and Bethany Church service with Harry McCorkel, St. Augustine Church Catholic Mass, First Reformed Church in DeMotte, the Wheatfield Full Gospel Tabernacle, and many others.

 Jurek also bought the local FM station, (WJCK), and changed the call letters to WLQI (Lucky Radio).
 As WJCK, the station was started by John Felthouse, a retired broadcast engineer from WBBM, Chicago.
 Felthouse mostly tracked beautiful music albums until he sold to Thom Brown, who had previous radio management experience with Group W Westinghouse Broadcasting.
 Under Brown, the WJCK format was "country music."
 When Jurek purchased the station and changed the call letters to WLQI, the format became "adult hits" briefly using Drake-Chenault syndication.

-From 1973-1985 Tom Jurek hosted the "WRIN Morning Wake up Show" that (according to Arbitron radio ratings) had the largest share of the local listening audience.
+From 1973 to 1985 Tom Jurek hosted the WRIN Morning Wake up Show that (according to Arbitron radio ratings) had the largest share of the local listening audience.
 Harry McCorkel, Rick Klingaman, Doug Booth and others served as News Director.
 Local news was broadcast from 7:30-8:40, Noon-12:20, and following NBC radio Network News nearly every hour.

 By January 1977, Becker died.
 Jurek bought controlling shares and, according to accounting records, the station prospered even more.
 FCC Records show that Jurek had a construction permit to begin an FM station in Winamac, Indiana.
 That frequency became a religious format station.

 Later, with Annie Rose, Jurek developed a frequency for a "Merrillville, Indiana radio station, then, sold it to investors who moved it to Portage, Indiana, where the station exists today.

 In 1985 Jurek sold WRIN, WLQI and the Winamac permit to John Balvich, Brothers Broadcasting, who has operated the stations since.